FWC to host Florida State Fish Art Contest

-Florida winners will be selected by the FWC in four grade categories, kindergarten through third grade, fourth through sixth grade, seventh through ninth grade and tenth through twelfth grade.
-State winners will advance to the National Competition to be judged for top prizes such as the Best of Show.
-The deadline to enter is March 31, 2021, so start designing today!
+One first place winner and one runner up will be selected for each grade bracket (kindergarten through third grade, fourth through sixth grade, seventh through ninth grade and tenth through twelfth grade), one for illustrating the best freshwater fish species and one for the best saltwater fish species.
+All first-place winners will advance to the National Competition to be judged for top prizes, such as the Best of Show.
+The deadline to enter is Feb.
+28, 2023, so start designing today!

-To enter, students from Florida should submit their entry consisting of the following:
+To enter, students from Florida should submit their entry at Wildlife Forever – Florida Art, consisting of the following:

-- An original horizontal 9”x12” piece of artwork featuring any fish from the Official Fish List.
+- An original piece of artwork featuring any fish including one or more of the following Florida native species from the same category:

 - A piece of creative writing, no longer than one page, about the chosen species (required for grades 4-12).